Drivers Permits in MarylandPage Overview

 For more information about the documents listed above, please refer to this list of Sources of Proof .

-Your written MD permit exam will be computer-based and administered at your local MVA office.
+Your written MD learner's permit test will be computer-based and administered at your local MVA office.
 The written exam is based on information about Maryland traffic laws, road signs, and safe driving techniques discussed in the Maryland Driver’s Manual.

 There will be 25 questions on the exam, and you must answer 85% of these questions correctly to pass.
 In addition to taking and passing the exam, you will also be required to pass a vision test and pay the $50 fee.